nhsconnect/NHS-FHIR-DDS/Generation/Chapter.2.Change History/index.md

 ### Version: 1.0; Status: Draft C #

-The follwoing changes have been applied to the DDS DMS:
+The following changes have been applied to the DDS DMS:

 - DMS updated with NHS Digital branding